 - All entries must be accompanied by a completed submission form, which includes a brief written explanation of how your artwork relates to health equity.

 - By submitting your artwork for this project, you are granting non-exclusive lifetime permission for the NAM to display, publish, and share your artwork in digital and print formats.
 This includes the written explanation you submit with your work.
 Full credit will always be given to the artist, and copyright will remain with the artist.
 Artwork submitted for this project will not be reproduced for purchase or profit.

 - Individuals and groups may participate.
 Limit three submissions per person/group.

 - Artists under the age of 18 must have permission from a parent or guardian to participate.

 - Non-English-language submissions are encouraged.
-If you need help to understand these instructions, please contact Laura at email@example.com.
+If you need help to understand these instructions, please contact Kyra at KCappelucci@nas.edu.

 - The NAM reserves the right not to display, publish, or share submissions that are not responsive to the prompt or contain inappropriate language or themes.

-A panel of reviewers drawn from the Culture of Health Program Advisory Group will evaluate entries for creativity and responsiveness to the prompt.
-Eligible submissions, including the artist’s name and written explanation, will be displayed in a digital gallery on the NAM website (NAM.edu).
-Select entries will be chosen for display at a live gallery show during an NAM meeting in November 2017, and up to three artists will be invited to attend to present their work to policy makers and national health leaders during the meeting.
-If your piece is chosen for display at the live gallery show, we will contact you by October 9 to arrange shipping (as needed).
+A panel of reviewers drawn from the Culture of Health Program Advisory Group evaluated entries for creativity and responsiveness to the prompt.
+Eligible submissions, including the artist’s name and written explanation are displayed in a digital gallery.
+Select entries were chosen for display at a live gallery show during an NAM meeting in November 2017, and three artists were invited to present their work to policy makers and national health leaders during the meeting.

 Need inspiration about what’s possible for health equity?
-Check out our new interview series featuring Community Health Heroes!
+Check out our new short documentary series, Communities Driving Health Equity.